Ministry of Economics and Finance (France): Location

 The Ministry of the Economy and Finance building is situated in Bercy, in the 12th arrondissement of Paris.
 The building it shares with the Ministry of Public Action and Accounts extends to the Seine, where there is a wharf with fast river boats for faster liaisons to other government agencies.
-It is also served by Paris Métro lines 6 and 14 at Bercy station.
+It is also served by Paris Metro lines 6 and 14 at Bercy station.

 The 5-hectare complex is made of five buildings: Sully and Turgot buildings (both occupied by the Directorate-General of the Taxes), the Necker building (along the railways), the Vauban building, and the Colbert building (housing the Ministries).
 The Colbert building contains two 70-meter long arches weighting 8000 tons each (weight of the Eiffel Tower).
 It is the only administrative building in Paris to have been built at a perpendicular angle against the Seine, and the only one that has part of its foundations in the Seine's water.

 The saying "the Bercy Fortress" (French: la forteresse de Bercy) refers to the ministry as a dark department with obscure civil servants, especially of high rank.
 This is emphasised by the impressive look of the building.

 During the Grands Projets of François Mitterrand, it was decided that the Ministry of Finance would leave the Louvre's Richelieu wing where it had been located for 110 years.
 Forty other offices of the Ministry spread around the capital would be reunited in the new building.

 After an architectural contest, Paul Chemetov and Borja Huidobro were selected in December 1982 to design the Colbert, Necker and Vauban buildings.
 Louis Arretche and Roman Karasinski were selected in July 1983 to design the Tugot and Sully buildings.

 Construction started in 1984.
 In 1989, the Ministry's employees left the Louvre to move into the new building.
 Pierre Bérégovoy was the first finance minister to work in the new building.